s-berntsson/memory-game-assets/about.md

   | Disclaimer | No changes were made to the original work. |

 - ### Illustrations by Susanna Berntsson
-- Original artwork by Susanna Berntsson.
+  Original illustrations* by Susanna Berntsson.
 Copyright applies.
-Contact me [here](https://www.linkedin.com/in/susanna-berntsson-826003201/) if you are interested in purchasing any of my works :))
+Please [contact me](https://www.linkedin.com/in/susanna-berntsson-826003201/) if you are interested in purchasing any of my works :))
+  \* *those displayed on game cards and in gallery*

 ###
 - ### Other images by Susanna Berntsson